 That question becomes our own metric for "healthy," and it’s the same question that holistic medicine asks—and then it asks “Why?”

 Think back to your last doctor’s visit.
 They may have taken your blood pressure, ordered labs to look at your cholesterol, asked if anything was bothering you, and then sent you searching for an answer somewhere else.
-If you complained of bloating and gas, maybe you got a referral to a gastroenterologist.
+If you complained of bloating and gas , maybe you got a referral to a gastroenterologist.
 Headaches?
 A neurologist.
-Insomnia?
+Insomnia ?
 A sleep specialist.
-Each person looking at just one part of your health, never stopping to zoom out and look at the big picture in the same way you think about your own health.
-And never really stopping to ask why your body isn’t running properly in the first place, instead jumping straight into solutions.
-Enter holistic medicine.
+Each specialist looking at just one system, never stopping to zoom out and examine the big picture in the same way you think about your own health, and never stopping to ask why your body isn’t running properly in the first place.

 Holistic medicine is an approach that looks at the whole person and the interconnectedness of the body and mind to understand what’s going on and how to treat it.
 Simply put, holistic medicine treats the person, not just one part of them in isolation.

-“Holistic medicine takes into account how a person’s lifestyle, mental health, support system, and resources play a role in their health and vitality,” says Annie Shaltz, NP, a provider with Parsley Health in Los Angeles.
+“Holistic medicine takes into account how a person’s lifestyle, mental health, support system, and resources play a role in their health and vitality,” says former Parsley Health provider Annie Shaltz, NP.
 “When we listen to our patients’ stories, we are able to connect the dots in a meaningful way that helps us identify the root cause of their symptoms, and to take an individualized approach to alleviating and correcting the disease process.
 It also helps the patient uncover what works and doesn’t work for them, and my goal is always to educate and empower patients so they have the tools they need to live a healthy and vital life for years to come.”